CristopherNim/WGU-D206/D209 Task 1.md

 ## C.  Perform data preparation for the chosen data set by doing the following:

-1. Describe **one** data preprocessing goal relevant to the classification method from part A1.
+Describe **one** data preprocessing goal relevant to the classification method from part A1.
 - The columns with categorical values will be transformed into individuals columns with Pandas function get_dummies. one for yes and zero for no.
-2. Identify the initial data set variables that you will use to perform the analysis for the classification question from part A1, and classify _each_ variable as continuous or categorical.
+2. Identify the initial data set variables that you will use to analyze the classification question from part A1, and classify _each_ variable as continuous or categorical.
 - ![[Pasted image 20210527182853.png]]
 - ![[Pasted image 20210527183020.png]]
 3. Explain _each_ of the steps used to prepare the data for the analysis.
 Identify the code segment for _each_ step.